jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 In our case we have:
 ![Quality per tile](https://github.com/jshleap/CristescuLab_misc/raw/master/Tutorials/NGS_QC/files/file1_R1_fastqc/Images/per_tile_quality.png)

-Not the best quality, but there is no systematic bias... we might be able to fix this
+Not the best quality, but there is no systematic bias... we might be able to fix this with some quality trimming.

 ## Delete a file

 You can delete the current file by clicking the **Remove** button in the file explorer.
 The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.